 Employee orientation imperative to control attrition: Poll

 Over 40% of the employees consider employee orientation program an effective medium to convey good-work practices to the new joiners and beneficial in developing realistic job expectations, reveals a poll conducted by TJinsite, research and knowledge arm of TimesJobs.com.
-In fact, nearly 30% HR managers agreed that orientation programs help in controlling attrition rates by developing positive outlook towards work and organisation.
-An effective orientation program is not a one day affair but an ongoing process which could continue up to six months of a person joining the organisation.
+In fact, nearly 30% HR managers agreed that orientation programs help in controlling attrition rates by developing positive outlook towards work and organization.
+An effective orientation program is not a one day affair but an ongoing process which could continue up to six months of a person joining the organization.

 What is the goal of orientation?

 The overall goal of orientation is to help new employees learn about the organization as soon as possible, so that they can begin contributing.
 From the perspective of employers, the orientation process has several specific purposes, which are described next.

 Both employers and new employees want individuals starting jobs to become as productive as possible relatively quickly.
 Texas Instruments found that orientation helps new employees reach full productivity levels at least two months sooner than those without effective orientation experiences.